 As a widow, Gertrude resided with her young daughter Kathryn and widowed mother Katie on Browning Road.
 About four or five houses away lived Gertrude's brother and sister in law, Joseph and Eleanor Minard.
 They were all close, and Katie had a great impact on little Kathryn during her growing-up years.

 Gertrude died at the age of 102 in Pittsburgh on Nov.
-21, 2001, having spent almost 75 years as a widow.
+21, 2001, having spent almost 75 years apart from her first spouse.
 The Pittsburgh Post-Gazette reported that a memorial mass was held at Sacred Heart Church in Braddock Hills, and that she was survived by four grandchildren and nine great-grandchildren.